VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

 \subsubsection{Physics-Driven Data Augmentations}

-\textbf{Noise.} Noise in MRI scans affects signal-to-noise (SNR) ratios and is modeled as a additive complex-valued Gaussian distribution (explained in \S\ref{section:background}), occurring primarily due to thermal fluctuations in the subject and due to receiver coils, magnetic field strength, and specific imaging parameters \cite{macovski1996noise}.
-In accelerated MRI, noise is propagated through an undersampling mask and the underlying signal, such that $\epsilon_i \sim \Omega\boldsymbol{F}\mathcal{N}(0,\sigma)$ for the $i^{th}$ example, where $\mathcal{N}$ is a zero-mean complex-valued Gaussian distribution with standard deviation $\sigma$.
-Since noise is one of the most common MRI artifacts, practical MRI reconstruction methods for clinical deployment should be robust to SNR variations.

-Since we precisely know the noise generating process and the MRI data acquisition forward model, we leverage that for consistency training.
-Specifically, we sample $\sigma$ from a specified range $ \mathcal{R}(\sigma) = [\sigma^{\boldsymbol{LN}}, \sigma^{\boldsymbol{HN}})$ where \textbf{LN} (light noise) and \textbf{HN} (heavy noise) are chosen based on visual inspections conditioned on clinical scans.
-We normalize each sampled $\sigma$ with respect to the magnitude of the image so that same relative change in SNR across scans is induced.
-We denote the operation of adding noise to the k-space as $g_N$, in which case the noise-augmented unsupervised example is given by $g_N(y^{(u)}_i) = y^{(u)}_i + \epsilon_i$.
-We provide an example of a noise-augmented scan in Figure~\ref{fig:transformations}.
+\paragraph{Noise.} One of the most common artifacts in MRI is noise; thus, practical MRI reconstruction methods should be robust to variations in SNR.
+Because noise in MRI is dominated by thermal fluctuations in the subject and due to receiver coil electronics, magnetic field strength, and specific imaging parameters, it can be modeled as an additive complex-valued Gaussian distribution \cite{macovski1996noise}.
+Given it can be modeled well in the MRI acquisition process, we leverage noise for consistency training \cite{macovski1996noise}.
+Specifically, we sample $\sigma$ from a range $ \mathcal{R}(\sigma) = [\sigma^{\boldsymbol{LN}}, \sigma^{\boldsymbol{HN}})$ where \textbf{LN} (light noise) and \textbf{HN} (heavy noise) are chosen based on visual inspections of clinical scans by a board-certified clinical radiologist.
+We normalize each sampled $\sigma$ to the magnitude of the image to induce the same relative SNR changes across scans.
+We denote the operation of adding noise to the k-space as $g_N$, where the noise-augmented unsupervised example is given by $g_N(y^{(u)}_i) = y^{(u)}_i + \epsilon_i$.
+We provide an example of a noise-augmented scan in \cref{fig:transformations}.